A friendly, no-fluff first step into Java — install the JDK, pick an editor, run your first program, and know how to fix the common setup issues.

 - Add the JDK

-(some installers do this automatically). - Optionally set
+bindirectory to yourPATH(some installers do this automatically). - Optionally set

-to the JDK root.
+JAVA_HOMEto the JDK root.

 Troubleshooting tips (Windows)